 Reason 2 – ‘You cannot accurately localise prostate cancer lesions.’

 Whilst this might be true of the TRUS biopsy which we know gets the grade or side of cancer wrong in between 30-50% of cases with low risk or unilateral cases, respectively28, as things stand currently, we have excellent diagnostic tools that are not only highly sensitive at detecting cancer within the prostate, but also accurately determine the locality of disease within the gland.
 Firstly, there is transperineal template mapping biopsy.
 Appropriate criticisms have been made of the technique, of course.
-These include the risk of over diagnosis, additional burdens on patients and healthcare systems and a steeper learning curve for clinicians to climb as well as costs and resource issues.
-However, the ability of the technique to accurately localise disease within the prostate might outweigh these disadvantageous caveats.
+These include the risk of over diagnosis, additional burdens on patients and healthcare systems and a significant learning curve for clinicians to climb as well as costs and resource issues.
+However, the ability of the technique to accurately localise disease within the prostate might outweigh these disadvantageous caveats if the resultant treatment-related harms can be minimised.

-For example, computer simulation has demonstrated that mapping biopsy is far more accurate than the transrectal biopsy28.
-These simulations, performed on 107 whole mount prostatectomy reconstruction models demonstrated that transperineal mapping biopsy missed only 5% of tumours >/=0.2mL and >/=0.5mL compared to 30-40% in traditional transrectal biopsy 28.
-Optimised transrectal biopsy strategies were better than standard transrectal biopsy, but still inferior to transperineal mapping strategies28.
+For example, computer simulation has demonstrated that mapping biopsy is far more accurate than the TRUS biopsy28.
+These simulations, performed on 107 whole mount prostatectomy reconstruction models demonstrated that transperineal mapping biopsy missed only 5% of tumours >/=0.2mL and >/=0.5mL compared to 30-40% in traditional TRUS biopsy 28.
+Optimised TRUS biopsy strategies were better than standard transrectal biopsy, but still inferior to transperineal mapping strategies28.
 Clearly, we still, as a professional community base our pathway on a demonstrably poor test.
 Furthermore, Crawford et al, in direct comparison of 25 men who underwent transperineal mapping biopsies with their reconstructed whole mount prostatectomy specimens following surgery showed that this biopsy strategy was highly accurate29.
 Indeed, of 64 tumours only a single significant Gleason 8 0.02mL tumour was missed at biopsy29.
 However, as we have previously mentioned transperineal mapping biopsies do carry disadvantages and additionally, once identified and localised, how can we stratify the risk of potential lethality for each patient?
-We would advocate a system that takes into account the Gleason grade, and the lesion volume derived from the surrogate measurement of maximum cancer core length.
-One such example is our own UCL criteria, i.e. definition one being the presence of Gleason >/=4+3 and/or maximum cancer core length >/=6mm and definition two was the presence of Gleason >/=3+4 and/or maximum cancer core length >/=4mm 38.
+A system that takes into account the Gleason grade and the lesion volume derived from the surrogate measurement of maximum cancer core length might be appropriate.
+One such example is our own UCL criteria, i.e. definition one being the presence of Gleason >/=4+3 and/or maximum cancer core length >/=6mm and definition two the presence of Gleason >/=3+4 and/or maximum cancer core length >/=4mm 38.
 Gleason </=6 and/or </=3mm maximum cancer core length are viewed as insignificant disease (figure 1) 28.
 This is one way forward, to stratify the risk of individual lesions within the prostate, rather than the whole gland itself.
 The strongest application of this combined mapping biopsy and focal risk stratification technique is just that, a risk stratification map of the prostate gland (figure 2).
+Even these type of definitions might be too conservative as the prevalence of so-called significant disease by these or other criteria is higher than the mortality and metastatic rates would point to [ref].
+Our thresholds for clinical significance should probably be higher.